-- Establishing the whole of life community costs and benefits for an agreed Business as Usual (BaU) or 'Base Case' scenario that represents what is likely to occur in the absence of any of the Solution Packages (Options). - Estimating whole of life community costs and benefits associated with the shortlisted options (Solution Packages). - Subtracting the BaU costs and benefits from Solution costs and benefits to determine the relative difference in investment and benefit of each option compared to a BaU scenario. - Dividing benefits by costs to produce a Benefit Cost Ratio (BCR) that will be ≥1 if the investment is expected to deliver benefits that equal or exceed the investment required.
+- Establishing the whole of life community costs and benefits for an agreed Business as Usual (BaU) or 'Base Case' scenario that represents what is likely to occur in the absence of an investment in any of the Solution Packages (Options). - Estimating whole of life community costs and benefits associated with the shortlisted options (Solution Packages). - Subtracting the BaU costs and benefits from Solution costs and benefits to determine the relative difference in investment and benefit of each option compared to a BaU scenario. - Dividing benefits by costs to produce a Benefit Cost Ratio (BCR) that will be ≥1 if the investment is expected to deliver benefits that equal or exceed the investment required.

 Key outcomes are summarised below.
-It is important to note that included benefits are currently limited to environmental and health benefits largely due to a lack of data or due to the need for more design and analysis to enable some other benefits to be meaningfully calculated.
+It is important to note that included benefits are currently limited to environmental, health and amenity / liveability benefits largely due to a lack of data or due to the need for more design and analysis to enable some other benefits to be meaningfully calculated.
+Avoided costs associated with the upgrade and on-going management and oversight of on-site systems is also captured in the CBA through the difference in costs between BaU and any given Solution Package.

 The CBA results are presented in the following table.
 Frontier have emphasised that the BCR's are low due to the fact that some benefits have not been incorporated at this stage.
 They have also identified the appraisal period (currently 25 years) as a potential influence on low BCRs.
-SP2 has been identified as the option with the highest BCR at 0.61.
-This BCR increases to 0.84 where a discount rate of 4% is adopted and 1.01 if the upper value of cost of nitrogen in waterways is used.
+SP2 has been identified as the option with the highest BCR at 0.84.
+This BCR increases to 1.11 where a discount rate of 4% is adopted and 1.24 if the upper value of cost of nitrogen in waterways is used.